 If you’re a regular user (not an administrator) who needs to use the Oracle Cloud Infrastructure resources that your company owns, contact your administrator to set up a user ID for you.
 The administrator can confirm which compartment or compartments you should be using.

 To download a cost or usage report:

-- Open the navigation menu and click Governance & Administration.
+- Open the navigation menu and click Billing & Cost Management.
 Under Cost Management, click Cost and Usage Reports.